 Jacob loved Rachel the minute he saw her, and was determined to marry her.
-But love does not pay the bills, even in ancient Israel, and the practicalities had to be attended to.
+But love does not pay the bills, even in the Bible, and the practicalities had to be attended to.

 The Bride Price/Dowry